paulnicolet/ADA-Project/README.md

 The goal is to look for geographical people flows in Switzerland, from  a set of geolocalized tweets.

 ### Layout
-* `swiss_flows` : main project package containing all the modules.
+* `swiss_flows`: main project package containing all the modules.
-* `notebooks` : package containing the iPython notebooks used to develop the pipeline for each main feature.
+* `notebooks`: package containing the iPython notebooks used to develop the pipeline for each main feature, with detailed development insights. **Warning**: these notebooks may contain dirty code.
+* `spark`: code adaptation for Spark.
-* `test` : unit testing package.
+* `test`: unit testing package.
-* `data` : package containing the data used to develop the prototype.
+* `data`: package containing the data used to develop the prototype.
-* `doc` : documentation package.
+* `doc`: documentation package.

 ### Dependencies
 * `pandas`